Back to Info

 Final Thoughts

-If someone owes you money and won’t make it right, this court gives you a clear path forward — step by step.
+Small claims court in Bullock County is designed to be simple, affordable, and fair.
+If someone owes you money and won’t make it right, the small claims court gives you a clear path forward---step by step.

 Frequently Asked Questions